 Using our personal experience caring for loved ones with behavioral health needs, we connect, support and empower Maryland’s families and advocate to improve systems that impact individuals with behavioral health challenges.

 For children, youth and adults with behavioral health challenges we envision wellness and a stigma-free community that values the perspective of loved ones.

 - Children, youth and adults with behavioral health needs are valued and require individualized services to achieve their full potential.

-- Parents and caregivers are a constant in a child’s life and are equal partners in planning, implementation, monitoring and evaluation of services.
+- Parents and caregivers are equal partners in planning, implementing, monitoring and evaluating services.